SERVING CLIENTS IN NORTH CAROLINA, SOUTH CAROLINA, AND VIRGINIA

 Unfortunately, there are many other considerations and, even more unfortunate, the Social Security office personnel are not there to give advice as to the best strategy for your particular situation.
 That means that you need to have all of the information so that you make the best decision, and to that end you will need to do a bit of research.

-So, while the answer to the question when to take Social Security is clearly a personal one, it might not be quite so clear with the many variables, thus you may want to do a little4 digging into all of your options before you make the decision about when to start taking your Social Security benefits.
+So, while the answer to the question when to take Social Security is clearly a personal one, it might not be quite so clear with the many variables.
+You may want to do a little digging into all of your options before you make the decision about when to start taking your Social Security benefits.